Fateh Bahadur Sahi: Rebellion against the British

+The rebellion led by him along with others were eventually defeated and the Britishers reasserted their rule in Bihar after his forces were defeated in the battle.

 Legacy

 Fateh Shahi's rebellion against the East India Company was the first of many rebellions against the Britishers in Bihar and India and the soon after that was followed by the 1857 rebellion.
 The saga of his struggle and fight against East India Company is described in the poem Meer Jamal Vadh.